mik90/kernel-janitor/README.md

 # kernel-janitor
 Helper for building, installing, and cleaning kernel installations.
 Specifically made to deal with Gentoo although it shouldn't require it.
-The only dependency is the tooling you need to build the Linux kernel and coreutils.
+The only dependency is the tooling you need to build the Linux kernel.

 I could use sys-kernel/genkernel but instead I rolled my own.
 Originally it was fairly easy to build/install/cleanup but then I wanted to automate more.
 I wrote a script in Python that became beefier and now I'm rewriting it in Rust.